facebookexperimental/MIRAI/README.md

 * Expression simplifier
 * Hook up SMT solver
 * Work on scalability
-* Deploy Mirai in the build system of a large project
+* Deploy MIRAI in the build system of a large project
 * More domains and refined diagnostics

-## Join the Mirai community
+## Join the MIRAI community
 <!-- * Website:
 * Facebook page:
 * Mailing list